Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 ## Project Structure
 This project is divided into 2 major parts: Next.js frontend and Django backend.
+It's deployed on a docker image, with a nginx server to direct traffic between the two services

 - `/public` - Static media directory for Next.js
 - `/src` - The Next.js project root